holoc/TIL/README.md

-# TIL
+# Today I Learn (TIL)
-This is a collection of short articles about things I have learned.
+This is a collection of short write-ups about Things I Learn across a variety of languages and technologies.